Marco Wegener: Club career

 On 10 September 2022, Wegener returned to Rangers after 5 years.

+On 17 July 2023, Wegener joined North District.

+On 25 July 2025, Wegener rejoined Rangers.

 International career

-Wegener received his first call-up to the Hong Kong under-19 team during 2014 AFC U-19 Championship qualification.
-On 15 July 2016 he was selected to the Hong Kong under-20 squad for the under-21 National Quadrangular Football Tournament in Singapore.
+Wegener received his first call-up to the Hong Kong under-19 team during the 2014 AFC U-19 Championship qualification.
+On 15 July 2016, he was selected to the Hong Kong under-20 squad for the under-21 National Quadrangular Football Tournament in Singapore.

 Personal life

 Wegener's father is German while his mother is a Hong Konger.
 He was a flag bearer for the 2006 FIFA World Cup quarter final match between Germany and Argentina.